 Setting up an online store is like doing the decathlon

 We’ve shared in other articles that setting up an online store is like doing the decathlon.
-You need to have multiples skills across marketing, digital marketing, IT systems, supply chain and finance to make it all work.
+You need to have multiple skills across marketing, digital marketing, technology, supply chain and finance to make it all work.

-And that’s where you can start to run into some barriers to e-Commerce.
-Because flexibility and open-mindedness is not always what you’ll find.
+And that’s where you start to run into some barriers to e-Commerce.
+Because flexibility and open-mindedness can sometimes be in short supply.

 Post-launch review documents

-After we launched this store, we pulled together the team who worked on the project and produced a post-launch review document.
+After the launch, we worked with the project team to write a post-launch review document.
 This captured all the things we’d done during the project.
-And, what we’d do differently if we’d do it again.
+And, what we’d do differently if we had to do it all over again.

-With the decathlete model in mind, we themed the learnings into ten groups.
-We made learning relate back to one of the decathlon events.
-So, the 100m for example, we talked about focussing on the end goal and working at pace.
-The long jump we talked about the launch point, and how you need to get your timing right.
+With the decathlete model in mind, we grouped the learnings into 10 themes.
+We linked each learning to a decathlon event.
+So, the 100m for example, we talked about working at pace.
+The long jump we talked about the launch point, and getting your timing right.
 And so on.
-It was better than it sounds now, talking about it.

-If you start your online store from scratch, you don’t have the same barriers, but if you already sell through traditional channels, then here’s some of the barriers (or hurdles) you’re likely to face
+If you start your online store from scratch, you won’t have the same barriers.
+But if you already sell through traditional channels, then here are some of the barriers (or hurdles) you’re likely to face.

-The barriers to e-Commerce we ran into – and how to overcome them
+The barriers to e-Commerce - and how to overcome them

-These are all based on verbatim quotes from people in the business on the project.
-In most cases, they were NOT from direct project team members.
+These are all based on verbatim quotes from people in the business.
+In most cases, they were NOT from project team members.

-We’d gotten almost all of the project team members happy to work on the project right from the start.
+We’d gotten almost all the team members happy to work on the project right from the start.

-No, these quotes come from “stakeholders” and “decision-makers” round the business, who had an interest, but no actual role in the delivery.
+No, these quotes come from “stakeholders” and “decision-makers” around the business.
+They had an interest, but no actual role in the project.

 “Nobody is interested in this any more”